Photo by Stephen Ironside, Iron Lotus Creative

 Artist Statement

 I emigrated from China to the U.S. as a young adult and came of age under a dual frame of reference.
 My multicultural experience and bilingual proficiency led me to re-examine the values I received as a child.
 I employ papermaking, printed matter, and animation to explore cultural inheritance, adaptation, and transformation.
-My interdisciplinary practice draws from printmaking’s function of information dissemination and processes of multiples, layering, and reversal.

 My work also embodies my multi-dimensional immigrant perspective through layering and reversal.
 I create multi-laminated handmade papers, sometimes with animations projection-mapped on top.
 Handmade papers’ semi-translucency and animation’s light reveal hidden images as the viewer moves from the front to the back.
 Additionally, the perceived information reverses, echoing art historian Jennifer Roberts’ concept of reversal as critique.
 Ultimately, this multi-dimensionality provides many perspectives and allows the audience to choose.